-The new $300 million Frost Museum of Science facility reopened in 2017 in Museum Park in downtown Miami.
+The $300 million Frost Museum of Science facility is located in Museum Park in downtown Miami.
 You're bound to find a learning adventure for the whole family.
-The museum features a new three-level aquarium with a 31-foot-wide clear oculus to view of sharks and South Florida reef fish.
-A new 250-seat planetarium takes visitors into outer space and beneath the ocean with 3-D projection.
+The museum features a three-level aquarium with a 31-foot-wide clear oculus to view of sharks and South Florida reef fish.
+A 250-seat planetarium takes visitors into outer space and beneath the ocean with 3-D projection.

 "Where the humans are caged and the monkeys run wild" is Monkey Jungle's motto.
 This park in southern Miami-Dade County allows humans to walk through carefully constructed wire pathways while many species of primates scamper above your head, swing through trees, and interact with each other in ways difficult to observe in captivity.
 Keep your eyes open; you never know what's hanging above you.

-For children that are captivated by the opulence of a world that could create Beauty and the Beast, then the fairy-tale architecture of Vizcaya, a waterfront Italian Renaissance-style villa, will capture the imagination.
-You can tour the house, and then your children will want to try to get lost in hedge maze labyrinth.
+For children who are captivated by the opulence of a world that could create Beauty and the Beast, the fairy-tale architecture of Vizcaya, a waterfront Italian Renaissance-style villa, will capture the imagination.
+You can tour the house and children will want to try to get lost in hedge maze labyrinth.

 Venetian Pool in Coral Gables is perhaps one of the most beautiful swimming pools in the world.
 The freshwater pool formed in a coral rock quarry is fed by an underground spring.
 It is complete with waterfalls and cave-like grottos.
 Go when it's hot since the water has a tendency to be cold.